rspeed/Django-Lookout/README.rst

 Install and Configure
 ---------------------

-.. warning::  If you're using HPKP, Django Lookout *must* be set up on a different domain name.
+.. warning::  If you're using HPKP, Django Lookout *must* be set up `on a different domain name <https://developers.google.com/web/updates/2015/09/HPKP-reporting-with-chrome-46#one_last_gotcha>`_.

 Step 1